Factbox: Promises made by Russian leaders at the St Petersburg forum

 2008, Medvedev

-Calls to establish Moscow as "powerful global financial center" and the rouble as one of the leading regional reserve currencies.
+Calls to establish Moscow as "powerful global financial centre" and the rouble as one of the leading regional reserve currencies.

 2009-2011, Medvedev